 Cominotto is located on the opposite side of Blue Lagoon.
 The island is only about 250 square meters and it's mostly rocky.
 It has a very small sandy beach and a swim through cave making it an ideal place for swimming, and snorkeling.
 The island is accessible by boat, but you can opt for swimming there from Blue Lagoon.
 If you are planning to visit the tiny island, I suggest you to visit it in the afternoon, as the sunset views from there are magical.

-Santa Maria Bay
+Santa Marija Bay

 Santa Maria Bay (also known as St. Mary's Bay) is a small beach located on the island of Comino, one of the Maltese islands in the Mediterranean Sea.
 This sandy beach is known for its crystal-clear turquoise waters and pristine surroundings, making it an idyllic spot for relaxation and enjoyment.
 The beach offers a tranquil escape, providing visitors with a peaceful atmosphere to soak up the sun or take a refreshing swim in the inviting sea.
 With its scenic beauty and serene ambiance, Santa Maria Beach is a popular choice for those seeking a peaceful retreat amidst the natural splendor of Comino Island.